nazrulworld/fhir.resources/README.rst

 Before using this feature, make sure associated dependent library is installed.
 Use ``fhir.resources[xml]`` or ``fhir.resources[all]`` as your project requirements.

+**XML schema validator!**
+It is possible to provide custom xmlparser, during load from file or string, meaning that you can validate data against FHIR xml schema(and/or your custom schema).

 Example-1 Export::
     >>> from fhir.resources.patient import Patient
     >>> data = {"active": True, "gender": "male", "birthDate": "2000-09-18", "name": [{"text": "Primal Kons"}]}